shanks2999/GRPC_OVER_REST/README.md

  PS:

-    Hardest homework till date.
+    - HARDEST homework till date.
 Invested 20+ hours struggling with this project to send protobuffs back/forth.
+    - Half of this time was spent trying dependencies for scalaPB, Proto Compiler, and Gateway.
+    - Was cycling through different versions of SBT as well trying various combinations so that everything could work through 1 version( including compiling, creating proto classes, gateway dependency and assembly)
-    After much research I found the GRPC gateway over HTTP (from beyondthelines).
+    - After much research I found the GRPC gateway over HTTP (from beyondthelines).
 Thanks to that I can build a Single SBT jar and run it ober HTTP get on browser.

 That's It ! :)